Insights Analysis

 Introducing: Insights Analysis

 Scientists need to analyze raw experimental data in order to make meaningful sense of it.
+Previously, Benchling customers used Insights Dashboards to analyze experimental data by creating and running SQL queries.
 In June 2024, I took a break from molecular biology and worked with the analysis team to build Insights Analysis.
 The Analysis tool allows users to visualize, interact and transform experimental data iteratively.

 Problem